DanielJosephEgan/intro_pscode/README.md

 **This assignment has *multiple* steps, please *read* the steps *completely* and *thoroughly*.
 You may need to review, research, problem solve, and ask questions.**

 ## **Overview:**
 You are tasked with writing **pseudocode** for **3** new programs for different clients.
-Review each of the the three tasks and prioritize them for yourself.
+Review each of the three tasks and prioritize them for yourself.
 Then complete each task and sync the files to Github for the team.

 ## **Objective:**
 Write **three (3)** pseudocode programs, and get them synced to GitHub so the team can access the files.